brimdata/zed/docs/zq/operators/summarize.md

 for each unique set of group-by key values.

-Each aggregate function may be optionally followed by a `where` clause, which indicates a boolean expression that indicates, for each input value, whether to deliver it to that aggregate.
+Each aggregate function may be optionally followed by a `where` clause, which indicates a Boolean expression that indicates, for each input value, whether to deliver it to that aggregate.

 The output field names for each aggregate and each key are optional.
 If omitted,